 Key steps in the journey

-Bonnie took part in Live the Dream – New Zealand’s accelerator programme for young social entrepreneurs and their ventures.
-Whilst there she learnt about social enterprise business models, connect with mentors and other entrepreneurs.
-One of her mentors Brooke, later became a Co-founder.
-After the 9-week programme, Bonnie made the bold decision to put university on hold to focus full time on Indigo & Iris and has had quite the adventure since!
+Bonnie took part in Live the Dream – New Zealand’s accelerator programme helping young social entrepreneurs to develop their ventures.
+Whilst there she learnt about social enterprise business models, connected with mentors and other entrepreneurs.
+After the programme, Bonnie made the bold decision to put university on hold to focus full time on Indigo & Iris.

 Bonnie has since spoken at the New Zealand CEO Summit; received a scholarship to attend the Global Entrepreneurship Summit in Kenya co-hosted by former US President Barack Obama; and more recently won an international youth leadership award.
 She’s incorporated the company, and has been focused on developing product, finding the right manufacturer and is getting ready to launch.